xuankimtran/docs-1/pages/katalon-studio/docs/Handle-webdrivers-with-event-firing-webdrivers.md

 1. Create a new keyword to handle WebDriver events.
 - Go to **File > New > Keywords**.
 Name it as **MyCustomWebEventListener**.
 Click **OK**.
-- Copy and patse below sample code into the created keyword.
+- Copy and paste below sample code into the created keyword.

 ```groovy